kpreid/timeline-ui/README.txt

   - "Memos": Text may be entered in field always at the current time; upon pressing Enter the text is recorded as an uneditable event at the current time.

   - "Clock": an event always at the current time whose label is just a dash.
+In order to avoid the multiple-now-events bug described below, this is not shown in the demo application window.

   - Some random junk events to help exercise the time-series-layout code.